Mobile Suit Gundam 0083: Stardust Memory: Compilation film

 Just before the completion of the Mobile Suit Gundam 0083: Stardust Memory OVA in September 1992, the series was reformatted into a compilation film which was released under the title Mobile Suit Gundam 0083: The Afterglow of Zeon (ジオンの残光 Jion no Zankō), which opened in Japanese theaters on August 29, 1992.
 The ending theme is "True Shining" by Rumiko Wada.
-"Mon Etoil" by Rumiko Wada was used as a insert song.
+"Mon Etoil" by Rumiko Wada was used as an insert song.

 Home media

 A special VHS sneak peek of the first episode titled GxG Unit was given to advance ticket purchasers of Mobile Suit Gundam F91.

 The series was reissued in DVD format in Japan on four volumes; the first R2 disc went on sale on January 25, 2000.

 In 2006, a "5.1 ch DVD Box" was released in Japan.
 Along with remastered footage, this release featured a brand new audio track featuring completely re-recorded dialogue, altered sound effects and music and a new surround sound experience.

 Bandai Entertainment licensed the series for the US market.
 The series was released on VHS in dubbed and subtitled versions in 1999 to coincide with the Gundam Big Bang Project.
 It spanned 7 VHS volumes and was also available in a box set.
 Volume 1 of the R1 DVD went on sale in January 2002.
 Cartoon Network premiered the series on U.S. television a month later on its Adult Swim Action block, where it remained until November 2002.
 Due to the closure of Bandai Entertainment, the OVAs have been out-of-print.
 On October 11, 2014, at their 2014 New York Comic Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including Stardust Memory in North America through distribution via Right Stuf Inc., beginning in Spring 2015.

 The compilation film was released on DVD in the UK, Ireland and throughout Europe by Beez Entertainment on 15 May 2006 under the title The Afterglow of Zeon.
 It was only in Japanese, but with a variety of subtitles, including English.
 It was released in North America in 2017.

 Bandai Visual released a DVD boxed set in Japan on May 27, 2011, as part of the series' 20th anniversary.

 The series later received a Blu-ray Box in Japan in 2016.
 This release contained both the original stereo 2.0 audio and the 2006 5.1 re-recording.
 It also included a two part picture drama entitled "Mayfly of Space" focusing on Cima Garahau and the Zeonic soldiers.

 A Blu-Ray/DVD set based on this release was put out by Rightstuf on April 4, 2017, including both English and Japanese options, though the Japanese selections are only based on the 2006 "5.1 ch" re-recording.